8 Best Renters Insurance Companies in Maryland of 2026

 The endorsement of valuable items places special attention on the high-value property (jewelry, fine art, collectibles).

-It allows you to add higher limits of coverage to your renters insurance policy so that your personal property will be covered when your policy limit is $10,000, the standard offered in a basic renters policy and which is really low.
+It allows you to add higher coverage limits to your renters insurance policy so that your personal property will be covered when your policy limit is $10,000, the standard offered in a basic renters policy, which is low.

 Travelers is also known for its affordable policy.